riffusion/riffusion-app-hobby/README.md

 # Riffusion App

 Riffusion is an app for real-time music generation with stable diffusion.
-This repository contains the interactive web app.

 Read about it at https://www.riffusion.com/about and try it at https://www.riffusion.com/.

 * Web app: https://github.com/hmartiro/riffusion-app
 * Inference server: https://github.com/hmartiro/riffusion-inference
 * Model checkpoint: https://huggingface.co/riffusion/riffusion-model-v1

+This repository contains the interactive web app that powers the website.

+It is built with Next.js, React, Typescript, three.js, Tailwind, and Vercel.

 ## Run